ajdonnelly/readme-generator/README.md

   ## License

-  ### This application is licensed under the Zlib license.
+  ### This application is licensed under the MIT license.